worktheclock/replit.github.io/tutorials/36-physics-playground-with-kaboom.md

 player = get("player")[0];
 ```

 Now we'll add code to move the player left and right.
-As we'll use the mouse to control the player's gravity gun, it makes ergonomic sense to control the player with WASD rather than the arrow keys.
+As we'll use the mouse to control the player's gravity gun, it makes ergonomic sense to control the player with the WASD keys rather than the arrow keys.
 Add the following code:

 ```javascript
 onKeyDown("a", () => {